What is Accounts Payable? (Definition, Process & Examples)

 Does accounts payable go on the income statement?

 No, accounts payable does not go on the income statement.
-Accounts payable is a liability on a businesses’ balance sheet where it is a debt that a company owes to another party, not an income or expense item.
+Accounts payable are liabilities on a business’s balance sheet, a debt a company owes to another party, not income or expense items.
 When a business pays its accounts payable, the liability on the balance sheet reduces, but it does not affect the income statement.

 What is the relationship between cash flow and accounts payable?